hkalina/hkalina.github.io/_posts/2017-10-18-client-cert.md

 Now should be logging into application using certificate possible - user with valid certificate will get roles of user `test` and the application will get as user principal the certificate DN.

+By similar way you can extract some part of the certificate DN and use it to rewrite user principal to user name with appropriate roles in used security realm.

 ## Troubleshotting

+To enable Elytron traces logging:

 {% highlight text %}
 /subsystem=logging/logger=org.wildfly.security:add(level=TRACE)
 {% endhighlight %}

+To check keystores availability:

 {% highlight text %}
 /subsystem=elytron/key-store=httpsKS:read-aliases